h3nnn4n/neo-personal-website/website/content/about.md

 draft: false
 ---

 Hey there.
-I am Renan S Silva, also known as h3nnn4n or bacon_unleased / bacon_unleashed, depending on where you know me from.
+I am Renan S Silva, also known as `h3nnn4n` or `bacon_unleased` / `bacon_unleashed`, depending on where you know me from.
 I received my bachelor degree on Computer Science from the
 [State University of Santa Catarina](https://www.udesc.br/) on august 2017.
 Immediately after that I started a master's degree in